bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ![Broadcast debug](/images/onvif_discovery_debug.png)

-The ***'XAddrs'*** field contains the IP address, which will be used to configure the Onvif device in Node-Red!  *Indeed you will have to create an Onvif device config node for every Onvif device that you have discovered.*
+The ***'XAddrs'*** field contains the IP address (and the port number), which will be used to configure the Onvif device in Node-Red!  *Indeed you will have to create an Onvif device config node for every Onvif device that you have discovered.*

 During discovery the node status will be *'discovering'*.
 But once the timeout has passed, the discovery process is *'completed'* and the number of discovered devices will be displayed: